 This article explains how to create the certificates needed to publish an app to the App Store and the bundle ID used to identify the app.

-For an app to be published to the App Store, some certificates and profiles must be created.
+For an app to be published to the App Store, some certificates and profiles must be created on the Apple Developer Program.
 This article explains how to create each certificate:

-iOS Distribution (App Store and Ad Hoc) - Apple requests that the apps are signed with a valid iOS distribution certificate.
+iOS Distribution Certificate - Apple requests that the apps are signed with a valid iOS distribution certificate.
 You can sign all your apps with a single certificate.